uaineteine/ArxivAPI/readme.md

 For each report and its corresponding prediction in predictions, if the prediction is "Unsafe":
-* Tokenise the report using the tokenisedocs function from the gensim\_lda module
+* Tokenise the report documents by splitting the text a part, removing basic words STOPWORDS like 'a', 'and'...

 ```python
 extra_STOPWORDS = ["isn't", "i'll", ...]